Gender balance and gender pay gap

 Please refer to the sources (including Estonian Research Council).

-Source: Universities Estonia (calculations by ETAG).
+Source: Statistics Estonia (calculations by ETAG)

-4. Share of women in Grade A positions in higher education
+5.3 Share of women in Grade A positions in higher education (2015 and 2018)

 Share of women in Grade A positions (professors) in higher education as a percentage of all such research positions is the headline indicator of European Research Area (ERA) 4th priority (gender equality and mainstreaming).
 This indicator is meant to assess the representation of women in the highest echelons of the research world (top-level academics)8.